Ng On-yee: 2020: Belgian Open Champion

 Ng won the 2020 Belgian Women's Open, which was her first ranking tournament victory since the 2018 Australian Open.
 She was seeded directly into the last-16 round, where she defeated both Albina Liashcuk and Steph Daughtery 3–0.
 She then bested Wongharuthai 4–2 in the semi-finals.
 In the final she was 2–1 ahead of Reanne Evans after losing the first frame.
 From 2–2, Ng won the next two frames to take the title with a 4–2 win.

 Ng was given a wildcard place for the qualifying rounds of the 2020 World Snooker Championship.
 The final stages of the tournament were due to take place in April and May 2020 but were postponed due to the coronavirus pandemic.
 She declined to participate in the tournament due to COVID-19 safety concerns.
 With World Women's Snooker events cancelled or postponed during the coronavirus pandemic, Ng's next competitive appearance was at the 2020 Hong Kong Women's Snooker Open Championship, nine months after the Belgian Open.
 She won the title with a 4–0 defeat of Cheung Yee Ting in the final.

 In March 2021, it was announced that Ng would be offered a two-year World Snooker tour-card, to commence in the 2021–22 snooker season.

-2021–2022
+2021 onwards

 On the World Women's Snooker circuit for 2021–2022, there were five ranking events.
-Ng won the Eden Women's Masters, winning the deciding frame of her semi-final against Kenna after needing three snookers, and recovering from 1-3 against Evans in the final to win 4-3.
+Ng won the Eden Women's Masters, winning the deciding frame of her semi-final against Kenna after needing three snookers, and recovering from 1–3 against Evans in the final to win 4–3.
 She took the season's last ranking title, the Winchester Open, by defeating Wongharuthai 4–0 in the final.

 Ng achieved her first win on the World Snooker tour by eliminating Wu Yize 4–2 at the 2022 Welsh Open.
-She lost 1-4 to Ali Carter in the next round.
+She lost 1–4 to Ali Carter in the next round.

+In the 2023–2024 season, Ng won three women's ranking events: the Australian Open, Albanian Open and British Open.
+She was also runner-up at the US Open and the Belgian Open, and finished the season at the top of the one-year ranking list.
+In the following season, she won the US Open and retained the British Open title, and finished the season ranked second.